adriennelin/sugarfix/README.md

 ```

-Map marker numbers reflect the order of the current businesses listed.
+Map marker numbers reflect the order of the current listed businesses.
 To account for the marker number, I added an `idx` variable to marker creation that pulls from the current business array.
 Markers are also deleted if the business is not part of the current filter.

 ```
   updateMarkers(businesses){
     const bizObj = {};
-    businesses.forEach((biz) => bizObj[biz.id] = biz);
+    businesses.forEach(biz => bizObj[biz.id] = biz);

     businesses
       .filter(biz => !this.markers[biz.id])